Tips to Help You Make the Most of Your MP Liaison Meeting

 - What was the impact of this?
 How did it make you feel?

 - Pick a standard or example from the Australian Disability Standards that could have prevented this experience.

 - Think of a barrier you have experienced or witnessed someone experiencing.
 This could be in accessing:

-- Ask the MP to urge their party's disability spokesperson to support the strengthening of the Accessibility for New Zealanders Bill to include standards.
+- Ask the MP to urge their party's disability spokesperson to support the redrafting of the Accessibility for New Zealanders Bill to include standards.

 - Explain the campaign, using the points below as a guide.

 - Allow time for the MP to ask questions (see below for some common ones).

 - Wrap up, thank them and get a photo with them.